Editing Music with Melody and Text: Using ControlNet for Diffusion Transformer: Experimental Setup

 To assess time-varying melody controllability, adherence to global text control, and overall audio realism, we use a combination of subjective and objective metrics.
-For the objective metrics, melody accuracy measures the alignment between the frame-wise pitch classes of the input melody control and those extracted from the generated audio.
+For the objective metrics, melody accuracy evaluates the frame-wise alignment between pitch classes of the input melody control and those extracted from the generated audio, reflecting the model's ability to preserve the melody during music editing.
 We use $\text{FD}_\text{openl3}$ and $\text{KL}_\text{passt}$ to evaluate the difference between the model-generated audio and the ground-truth reference.
 Additionally, $\text{CLAP}_\text{score}$ is used to assess the consistency between the generated audio and the provided text prompt.
 For the subjective metrics, we employ mean opinion scores (MOS) on a 5-point scale to evaluate both the alignment of the generated music with the text prompt and the overall audio quality.
 In total, 20 volunteers from different age groups participated in the evaluation.
 Among them, one-third have had prior experience learning musical instruments or received musical education.